Evolution and determinants of firm-level systemic risk in local production networks: Introduction

 Measuring systemic risk typically relies on a static network assumption, where firms and their relationships within the production network are fixed as shocks propagate.
-This allows simplifying the analysis and is useful for devising strategies to enhance resilience (e.g., diversifying suppliers, stockpiling resources, investing in redundant infrastructure).
-However, when a crisis occurs, firms actively respond by adapting their supply chains \cite{WANG2020214, BELHADI2021120447, KLOCKNER2023113664, zhao_CAS}.
-These adaptations can involve finding alternative suppliers, changing logistics pathways, reallocating production, or taking advantage of new market opportunities that arise during the crisis \cite{bode_AMJ, bode_DS,KRAMMER2022102368, sima_IJLRA}.
-Such adaptive responses are not just temporary fixes but can lead to long-term modifications in the structure of the production network \cite{9174793, doi:10.1177/00081256211073355}.
-These changes can then either dampen systemic risk by making the network more resilient and diversified or, in some cases, exacerbate it by creating new dependencies and bottlenecks.
-As a result, systemic risk is no longer a static property that can be measured solely based on the pre-crisis network structure.
+However, when a crisis occurs, firms actively respond by adapting their supply chains \cite{WANG2020214, BELHADI2021120447, KLOCKNER2023113664, zhao_CAS, Konig:2022aa}.
+These adaptations may include finding alternative suppliers, changing logistics pathways, reallocating production, or exploiting new market opportunities that arise during the crisis \cite{bode_AMJ, bode_DS,KRAMMER2022102368, sima_IJLRA}.
+Such adaptive responses are not merely temporary fixes, but can lead to long-term modifications in the structure of the production network \cite{9174793, doi:10.1177/00081256211073355}.
+These structural changes can then either mitigate systemic risk, by making the network more resilient and diversified, or exacerbate it, by creating new dependencies and bottlenecks.
+As a result, systemic risk can no longer be regarded as a static property that is solely determined by the pre-crisis network structure.

-In this work, we study the evolution and determinants of firm-level systemic risk using the Hungarian production network (see Methods), which contains all firms and all their value-added tax (VAT) interactions during years from 2015 to 2022 -- thus including the outbreak of the COVID-19 pandemic.
-We compute and trace the ESRI value for each firm in the network (see Methods) to draw a detailed portrait of the evolution of systemic risk at the individual firm and sector level over a wide time span.
-This enables us to investigate, for the first time, how resilience evolves throughout the years, obtaining a comprehensive analysis of system-level adaptation to the COVID-19 shock and identifying new key players of the economy.
-We are particularly interested in understanding how firms' attributes -- including international trade linkages -- and their specific position in the evolving complex production network determine their systemic risk properties.
-To focus on this aspect, we benchmark empirical findings to a null network model that incorporates individual characteristics of firms.
+In this work, we study the evolution and determinants of firm-level systemic risk using a subset of the Hungarian production network (see Methods), which contains all firms (above a minimum size) located in Budapest and all their value-added tax (VAT) transactions (exceeding a minimum threshold), during years from 2015 to 2022 -- thus including the outbreak of the Covid-19 pandemic.
+We compute and track the ESRI value for each firm in the network (see Methods) to draw a detailed portrait of the evolution of systemic risk at both the individual firm and sector level over an extended time span.
+This enables us to investigate how resilience evolves over time, providing a comprehensive analysis of system-level adaptation to the Covid-19 shock and identifying new key players of the economy.